hanzoai/js-sdkPB/README.md

 - `string` (_single quotes are autoescaped_)
 - `number`
 - `boolean`
-- `Date` object (_will be stringified into the format expected by PocketBase_)
+- `Date` object (_will be stringified into the format expected by HanzoBase_)
 - `null`
 - everything else is converted to a string using `JSON.stringify()`

 ### File upload

-PocketBase Web API supports file upload via `multipart/form-data` requests, which means that to upload a file it is enough to provide either a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance OR plain object with `File`/`Blob` prop values.
+HanzoBase Web API supports file upload via `multipart/form-data` requests, which means that to upload a file it is enough to provide either a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) instance OR plain object with `File`/`Blob` prop values.

 - Using plain object as body _(this is the same as above and it will be converted to `FormData` behind the scenes)_: